lloesche/valheim-server-docker/README.md

 Unter Advanced container settings override (6) the command and enter `/usr/local/sbin/bootstrap` (7)

-Make shure "Always pull the image" is enabled.
+Make sure "Always pull the image" is enabled.

 click "Deploy the container" to finish.